Sauropoda: Dwarfism in sauropods

 Two well-known island dwarf species of sauropods are the Cretaceous Magyarosaurus (at one point its identity as a dwarf was challenged) and the Jurassic Europasaurus, both from Europe.
 Even though these sauropods are small, the only way to prove they are true dwarfs is through a study of their bone histology.
 A study by Martin Sander and colleagues in 2006 examined eleven individuals of Europasaurus holgeri using bone histology and demonstrated that the small island species evolved through a decrease in the growth rate of long bones as compared to rates of growth in ancestral species on the mainland.
 Two other possible dwarfs are Rapetosaurus, which existed on the island of Madagascar, an isolated island in the Cretaceous, and Ampelosaurus, a titanosaur that lived on the Iberian peninsula of southern Spain and France.
 Amanzia from Switzerland might also be a dwarf, but this has yet to be proven.
 One of the most extreme cases of island dwarfism is found in Europasaurus, a relative of the much larger Camarasaurus and Brachiosaurus: it was only about 6.2 m long, an identifying trait of the species.
 As for all dwarf species, their reduced growth rate led to their small size.
-Another taxon of tiny sauropods, the saltasaurid titanosaur Ibirania, 5.7 m long, lived a non-insular context in Upper Creaceous Brazil, and is an example of nanism resultant from other ecological pressures.
+Another taxon of tiny sauropods, the saltasaurid titanosaur Ibirania, 5.7 m long, lived a non-insular context in Upper Cretaceous Brazil, and is an example of nanism resultant from other ecological pressures.